Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 spring.cloud.stream.bindings.textAnalysisPiiConnectorConsumer.destination=comprehend.PII_DETECTION
 ```

-> **Note:** The name of the channel must match the implementation value defined in the Service Task as part of the [BPMN Tasks Configuration](#bpmn-tasks-configuration).
+> **Note:** The name of the channel must match the implementation value defined in the service task as part of the [BPMN Tasks Configuration](#bpmn-tasks-configuration).

 The connector requires a connection to Alfresco in order to obtain the file containing the text to be analysed.
 This is achieved by setting the url to the Alfresco instance and user credentials using the following variables: